YconquestY/cs-629/README.md

 ```
 Now you run it using `./run_threaded.sh buffer32`.

-Please see the multicore test for inspiration.
+Please see the `multicore.c` test for inspiration.

 To make your own ring buffer test, you will need to do the following:
 * Instantiate your global source array (with some arbitary content) and destination array with zeroes.
 We want to use static volatile fixed size arrays.
 We do not have access to the standard library in RISC-V 32 bit.
 In C this is done as follows: